addcarwidgets logoAdd Car Widgets

 On 2023+ Ascents with the optional rear entertainment package, only the front center console USB-C is wired for CarPlay data.
 The two USB ports in the second row and the single port in the third row are charging-only — they don't carry the USB data lines CarPlay needs.

 The fix here is almost too simple: plug the iPhone into the front USB-C port, not the rear one.
-The reason this catches Ascent owners: there's no labeling difference.
-Both ports look identical.
-The owner's manual mentions it in one sentence on page 7-23.
+The reason this catches Ascent owners: there's no labeling difference — both ports look identical, and which one carries data is only spelled out in the owner's manual.
 Subaru could fix this with a sticker.
 They haven't.

-If you must charge the phone in the back seat while running CarPlay, use wireless CarPlay (Ascent Limited and Onyx trims support it) and let a rear-seat passenger plug in for charging only.
+If you must charge the phone in the back seat while running CarPlay, use wireless CarPlay if your Ascent trim supports it, and let a rear-seat passenger plug in for charging only.

 When to stop troubleshooting and visit the dealer

-If you've done all of the above and CarPlay still fails, the most likely remaining cause is the Data Communication Module (DCM) — a $400-$900 part on the head unit's communication board.
+If you've done all of the above and CarPlay still fails, the most likely remaining cause is a hardware fault in the infotainment or Data Communication Module (DCM) that a dealer needs to diagnose.
 Symptoms that point at hardware rather than firmware:

 • CarPlay icon never appears on the head unit at all, even after firmware update.